 When the New England Patriots won their first Super Bowl in 2002, the opportunity arose to haul the team through the streets of Boston during the victory parade.
 What got Duck Tours the contract was the price: “The City of Boston asked local trolley companies as well as us what they’d charge to carry the players in the parade,” Cerulle explained to BoldRide.
 “We said we’d do it for free which I guess was good enough to get it!”

-That’s not such great news for anyone concerned with prepping for the parade, because Boston is currently blanketed with a foot of new snow today, after receiving a two-foot blast from a blizzard last Tuesday.
-Nevertheless, Mayor Marty Walsh has ordered that snow needs to be removed on Boston’s Boylston Avenue by 11 tomorrow, and that Tony Cerulle’s trucks have to be up and running.
+That winter, a foot of new snow fell the day before the parade after receiving a two-foot blast from a blizzard last a week before.
+Nevertheless, Mayor Marty Walsh ordered that snow needed to be removed on Boston’s Boylston Avenue, and that Tony Cerulle’s trucks have to be up and running.

 Mayor @marty_walsh will host a Patriots victory parade at 11am tomorrow, Feb 3.
 Parade will begin at Prudential Tower and end at City Hall.